-How to Find the Right Video Production Agency
+How to Find the Right Video Production Company

-The hunt for an agency can be a challenge if you don’t know what to look for.
+The hunt for a video production company can be a challenge if you don’t know what to look for.
 Luckily, we’ve compiled our team’s best tips to help you narrow down your search, vet candidates well, and choose the right partner for your particular needs.

 1) Ask about their creative philosophy.